 As well as your necessary contact details, you may also want to update other relevant information related to your photography business.
 For example, you may have just won a photography competition, or learned a new type of skill (like aerial photography) or even moved location.
 Make sure your information tells people about it.
 Otherwise, you could potentially be missing out on work.

-5 Engage with other photographers
+5 Engage with others

 One of the downsides of photography is that it can be a lonely profession or hobby, which was the case even before the pandemic.
 However, it's essential to know that there are plenty of opportunities for those who want to connect with other photographers.
 Often in associations, camera clubs or even community groups based on the photography subjects you enjoy.